saulpierotti/dotfiles/README.md

 # Saul Dotfiles

 This repository contains some of my config files for various systems.
+Configuration files for different systems reside in different branches of this repository.
-See the folder-specific README files for more information on each installation.
+See the different branches' README for relevant information on each system.